atlasxomics/AtlasXbrowser_docs/ROICharacterization.rst

 __________________________________

 In this stage of the image processing, we want to narrow in on the *Region of Interest* or *ROI* of the tissue.
-This is the region in which the channels from Chip A overlap with those of Chip B, creating a grid of **tixels**.
+This is the region in which the barcodes flown from chip A  overlap with the barcodes flown from chip B, allowing for the preservation of spatial information.

-A **tixel** refers to a region of the slide which has both a microfluidic channel from Chip A and one from Chip B flowing through it.
-These regions are of interest as the barcodes provded by each chip can serve as x,y coordinates, allowing for a the sequencing data to be mapped back to the specific location of that tixel, thus preserving spatial information.
+Each region on the slide which has a unique combination of barcodes from chip A, as well as barcodes from chip B, is called a **Tixel**.
+During a DBiT-seq experiment, a grid of tixels is created on the slide.
+For each one of these tixels, with the knowledge of which channel each barcode sequence comes from, the unique combination of barcodes from an A chip and B chip channel, serve as X and Y coordinates used to map sequencing reads back to their proper spatial orientation on the tissue.

 Locating ROI
 ############